sagemath/sagewiki_to_gh-2022-10-10/IftikharBurhanuddin.md

-I am a graduate student at the University of Southern California.
+I am a graduate student at the University of Southern California but my days are numbered --- as a student.

   http://www-scf.usc.edu/~burhanud   http://sage.math.washington.edu/home/burhanud